 4. BOHS Literacy Wiz Fun Game

-Teachers can move kids up through the difficulty ladder by asking them to identify and match sight words within a specified time-limit.
-You will find an improvement in kids’ spelling and word usage abilities by giving them the regular practice of sight words with this game.
+Teachers can move kids up through the difficulty ladder by asking them to identify and match sight words within a specified time limit.
+You will find an improvement in kids’ spelling and word usage abilities by giving them regular practice of sight words with this game.

 5. Pint-Size Scholars Sight Words Pizza Board Game

 Learn 90 basic and 30 advanced sight words with this board game.
 Instead of memorizing sight words, the kids learn by doing activities like reading them aloud, using them in a sentence, and tracing their letters on their arms.
 Thus, this board game offers a wholesome learning material that stimulates their mind for more active absorption of sight word ideas.

 Designed appealingly, this board game offers deeper engagement levels and takes away the hitch towards practicing sight words.
 Teachers can use this as a competition material and give sight words’ introduction playfully.

 The Bambino Tree realizes how much kids love to play the game BINGO.
 And so they have designed this engaging game called Sight Word Bingo!
 Parents and their kids can enjoy this game at home, but the sheer number of players it can accommodate makes this game a perfect choice for classrooms as well.